Related Covered Product Categories

 Best Available Model Column

-Calculated based on the most efficient model on the market as of February 2017.
+Calculated based on the most efficient model on the market as of June 2021; values shown are rounded to the nearest dollar.
 More efficient models may be introduced to the market after FEMP's acquisition guidance is posted.

 Required Model Column

-Calculated based on new FEMP-designated efficiency requirements.
+Calculated based on new FEMP-designated efficiency requirements; values shown are rounded to the nearest dollar.
 Federal agencies must purchase products that meet or exceed FEMP-designated efficiency requirements.

 Less Efficient Model Column